Lucknow - Kanpur Expressway

 Red Flags Buyers Are Ignoring Along the NE-6 Corridor

 The Unnao to Banthra stretch is complete.
-The 18-kilometre elevated section in Lucknow was still under construction through early 2026, with the overall project at around 91% progress as of March 2026.
+The 18-kilometre elevated section in Lucknow was still under construction through early 2026, with Construction was reported complete as of late 2025, with final safety audits and toll system commissioning pending as of early 2026.
 That timing gap is where the risk sits: brokers are pricing land near the Lucknow Kanpur Expressway land corridor as though inauguration has already happened, while key infrastructure, including toll plazas, interchanges, and service roads, remains unfinished.

 Three categories of land near expressway Kanpur deserve immediate scrutiny before any transaction.